HathorNetwork/hathor-wallet-mobile/QA.md

     1. Click on Register Token, and check that the Test Token is back and your balance is 99 TEST.

 1. **Reload data**
-    1. Turn wifi off until you see the message 'No internet connection.'.
+    1. Turn Wi-Fi off until you see the message 'No internet connection.'.
-    1. Turn on wifi and check if the wallet reloads the transactions correctly.
+    1. Turn on Wi-Fi and check if the wallet reloads the transactions correctly.

 1. **Reset Wallet**
     1. Go to Settings and Reset your wallet.